-In one of our recently posted articles, we discussed about changing the default install location of programs in Windows 10.
+In one of our recently posted articles, we discussed changing the default install location of programs in Windows 10.
 Since the method can’t be used to move already installed programs, in this guide, we will see how to move installed programs to another drive or partition in Windows 10.

 Steam Mover to move installed programs